HughMorris01/To-Do-List--v-2/README.md

 This is a Node.js to-do list web application that uses EJS and interfaces witha a MongoDB for persistant storage.
-It was built along with instruction from Udemy's Complete Web Developer Course.

 The live app is hosted at: